'Sober bar' helps keep people on road to recovery after life of drugs

 'I'm not going to be that guy'

 But all of this didn't come before hitting rock bottom.
-For Arruda, that was getting kicked out of his parents house, losing his job and not knowing how he'll get his next meal.
+For Arruda, that was getting kicked out of his parents house, losing his job and not knowing how he would get his next meal.

 "For a 20-year-old kid, that made me very scared," Arruda said.